longhorn/longhorn/README.md

 Since Longhorn v0.3.3, upgrade process won't impact the accessibility of existing volumes.

 If you're upgrading from Longhorn v0.3.0 or newer:
-1. Follow the same [steps for installation](#install) to upgrade Longhorn manager
+1. Follow [the same steps for installation](#install) to upgrade Longhorn manager
-2. Follow the steps [here](docs/upgrade.md#upgrade-longhorn-engine) to upgrade Longhorn engine for existing volumes.
+2. After upgraded manager, follow [the steps here](docs/upgrade.md#upgrade-longhorn-engine) to upgrade Longhorn engine for existing volumes.

 For more details about upgrade in Longhorn or upgrade from older versions, [see here](docs/upgrade.md).